 - Request the Portuguese nationality after 5 years

-Is Golden Visa the best option for those who want to live in Portugal?
+Is the Golden Visa the best option for those who want to live in Portugal?

-It is possible to live in Portugal by applying for another type of visa (regular visas), such as the D1 (Work), D2 (Business), D4 (Study), D7 (Income) Visa, for example.
+It depends.
+You can requeste your residency in Portugal by applying for other type of visas, such as the D1 (Work), D2 (Freelance or Business), D4 (Study), D7 (Income) Visa.

-The most important differences between applying for a regular visa or a Golden Visa is that:
+The most important differences between applying for a residency type of visa or a Golden Visa are:

-- The holder of a regular visa must remain in Portugal for at least 6 consecutive months or 8 non-consecutive months during the residence permit, while the investor must only remain in Portugal during 7 days in the first years and 14 days in the subsequent 2 years.
+- The holder of a residence visa must not leave Portugal for more than 6 consecutive months or 8 non-consecutive months during the residence permit period, while the investor must only stay in Portugal for 7 days in the first years and 14 days in the subsequent 2 years.

 It’s important to emphasize that both types of visa can grant its holder the right to apply for the Permanent Resident Permit and also the Portuguese nationality after 5 years.

-Do I really need a lawyer for this process?
+Do I need a lawyer assistance for this process?

-No, you do not need a lawyer for this process, but you should consider hiring one, as this is a complex procedure, with many steps and nuances.
+No, that’s not mandatory, but you should consider hiring assistance, as this can be a complex process, with many steps and nuances.

 Let’s say you forget to include a document in the process.
 In this case, your application may take additional months to be concluded (until the missing document is included) or even be denied.

-Since the applicant has already invested so much money in this Golden Visa procedure, there is no point in trying to “save money” at this stage.
+Since the applicant has already invested in this Golden Visa process, maybe it worth consider spending some money at this stage.

 How much time will I have to stay in Portugal during the permit?

 You will need to stay in Portugal for at least 7 days during the first year and 14 days for the next 2 years.

 Can I rent my property during my permit?

-Yes, it’s possible to rent the property acquired for the Golden Visa application during the resident permit.
+Yes, it’s possible to rent the property acquired for the Golden Visa application during the residence permit.